alphagov/dcs-client/README.md

 	* `TRUST_STORE_PATH`: filepath to the trust store
 	* `TRUST_STORE_PASSWORD`: password to the trust store

-1. Run the client with `./startup.sh`
+1. See 'running from the JAR' or 'running with gradle' section below, as appropriate.
 1. `POST` the JSON Object to endpoint `/check-evidence` to see DCS

+### Running from the JAR

+    java -jar dcs-client.jar server configuration/dcs-client.yml

+### Running with gradle

+Run the client with `./startup.sh`

 ## Running the tests

 `./pre-commit.sh`

+## Creating deployable JAR

+`./gradlew clean build shadowJar`

 ## Creating a new release

+Note that gradle will automatically run the pre-commit tests and create a deployable JAR when you follow the process below; you do not need to do these things separately.

+1. Edit the gradle.build file and make sure the correct values are used for the following variables (just after the section where plugins are applied):
-1. Make sure the build.gradle file has been updated with the correct version number for the release.
+    1. version: The correct version number for the release.
+    1. apiToken: Your GitHub API token (see below)
-1. Run the following command: `./gradlew -PapiToken <your GitHub API token>`
+1. Run the following command: `./gradlew githubRelease

 If you don't have a GitHub API token, you will need to create one: